Southwest Airlines flight cancellations continue to snowball

 “We have some real work to do in making this right,” said Jordan, a 34-year Southwest veteran who became CEO in February.
 “For now, I want you to know that we are committed to that.”

-Transportation Secretary Pete Buttigieg, who has criticized airlines for previous disruptions, said his agency would examine the causes of Southwest’s widespread cancellations and whether the airline was meeting its legal obligations to stranded customers.

-“Because what we’re seeing right now, from the system and the flights themselves to the inability to reach anybody on a customer service phone line, it is just completely unacceptable,” Buttigieg told CBS early Wednesday.
+From the high rate of cancellations to customers’ inability to reach Southwest on the phone, the airline’s performance has been unacceptable, Buttigieg said.
+He vowed to hold the airline accountable and push it to reimburse travelers.

+“They need to make sure that those stranded passengers get to where they need to go and that they are provided adequate compensation,” including for missed flights, hotels and meals, he said Wednesday on ABC’s “Good Morning America.”

-In Congress, the Senate Commerce Committee also promised an investigation.
-Two Senate Democrats called on Southwest to provide “significant” compensation for stranded travelers, saying that the airline has the money because it plans to pay $428 million in dividends next month.
+In Congress, the chair of the Senate Commerce Committee also promised an investigation.
+Separately, two other Senate Democrats called on Southwest to provide “significant” compensation for stranded travelers, saying that the airline has the money because it plans to pay $428 million in dividends next month.

+Leaders of Southwest’s labor unions have warned for years that the airline’s crew-scheduling system, which dates to the 1990s, was inadequate, and the CEO acknowledged this week that the technology needs to be upgraded.

+The other large U.S. airlines use “hub and spoke” networks in which flights radiate out from a few major or hub airports.
+That helps limit the reach of disruptions caused by bad weather in part of the country.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.